ysc2229-s1-23/mp-assignment-00/README.md

 ## Lecture Notes

 You may reference the official lecture notes on Canvas.
-However, if you wish to check out the unofficial lecture notes by @yokurang, you may do so [here](https://ysc2229-website.vercel.app/)
+However, if you wish to check out some data structures and algorithms content by @yokurang, you may do so [here](https://dsa-notes-jet.vercel.app/)

 ## Plagiarism Notice